recyclarr/recyclarr/README.md

 The above links are from the latest release on the [releases page][rp].
 Feel free to visit there for release notes and older releases.

----

-*Important Notices!*
+### Important Notices

-- > **Note**: For Sonarr updates to work, you must be running version `3.0.4.1098` or greater.
+- For Sonarr support to work, you must be running version `3.0.4.1098` or greater.

-- > **Note**: Do not run Notifiarr's Trash Guides Integration in conjunction with Trash Updater's
-  > Custom Format synchronization.
-In general, you should not have two different tools updating the
-  > same data in Radarr.
+- Do not run Notifiarr's Trash Guides Integration in conjunction with Trash Updater's Custom Format synchronization.
+In general, you should not have two different tools updating the same data in Radarr.

----

 [rp]: https://github.com/rcdailey/trash-updater/releases